V-Sekai/manuals/decisions/20230502-add-iree-to-godot-engine-for-image-superresolution.md

 ### Context and Problem Statement

 V-Sekai currently faces a limitation in the quality of upscaled images, particularly when the image needs to be magnified by a factor of 4x or more.
-How can we improve image superresolution in V-Sekai while maintaining performance?

 ### Describe the proposed option and how it helps to overcome the problem or limitation